debalin/multiplayer-game-engine/README.md

  client.
 Additionally, the `Controller` instance exposes `sendDataFromServer` and `getDataFromClient` to be used by the game instance which acts as a server to send data from the server and get data from clients.
  These methods are called by the independent server connection threads when it receives / sends data.
- The data structures are not synchronized from an engine perspective and should be taken care of by the game itself.
+ The data structures are only partially synchronized from an engine perspective and should be taken care of by the game itself.

- 4. **Client**: `GameClient` is similar to `GameServer` except that the `Controller` exposes `sendDataFromClient` and `getDataFromServer` for the game instance which runs as a client to execute.
+ 4. **Client**: `GameClient` is similar to `GameServer` except that the `Controller` exposes `sendDataFromClient` and `getDataFromServer` for the game instance which runs as a client, to execute.
 Also, after the `MainEngine` creates the `GameClient` instance, it tries to connect with the server.
 When it successfully does the same, it spawns two new threads for reading and writing from/to the server.
      This client behavior can be registered by calling the `registerClient` method in the engine instance.
      This would ideally be done from `Controller` instance in the game.